Murder of Mike Williams: Trial

 Prosecutors also played a taped phone conversation in which Kathy Thomas, who was working with police at the time, had told Denise she knew the truth about the crime.
 Each time she brought it up, Denise attempted to change the subject, but at one point asked "What do you know?"
 Assistant state attorney Jon Fuchs said this evasiveness, as well as Denise's dispassionate response when Winchester told her how he had killed Mike, demonstrated how cold-bloodedly she helped plan the crime that happened on her behalf.

 Way argued in response that there was no physical evidence linking Denise to the crime and that it had been entirely Winchester's idea; he expressed incredulity that Winchester was not on trial despite having admitted to committing the crime himself.
 After four days of testimony, the jury took eight hours to convict Denise of all the charges.
 Way said his client would appeal the conviction.

 In February 2019, Denise was sentenced to life in prison.
 She did not speak or offer any argument on her behalf.
 The only person to address the court besides the lawyers was Cheryl Williams, who said that justice had finally been served, and that Denise had taken not only her son but also her granddaughter from her.

-Five months later, Mike and Denise's daughter Anslee was awarded all assets of her late father's estate and insurance monies due to Denise, after her mother signed them over to her to avoid prosecution on three counts of insurance fraud.
+Five months later, Mike and Denise's daughter Anslee was awarded all assets of her mother, including her late father's estate and insurance monies that were due to her mother.
+Denise signed them over to Anslee to avoid prosecution on three counts of insurance fraud.
 As part of the deal, Anslee may not use any of the money on her mother's legal fees; if she did, she would owe the state a US$150,000 penalty.
-Denise is now imprisoned at the Florida Women's Reception Center.
+As of September 2025, then--year-old Denise was imprisoned at the Florida Women's Reception Center.

-Appeal
+Appeals

 In January 2020, Denise Williams appealed her conviction and life sentence.
-Her attorney argued before the Florida First District Court of Appeals that there was no evidence she was involved in the commission of the murder.
-In November 2020, the murder conviction was overturned, but the conspiracy to commit murder conviction was upheld including the 30 year sentence that accompanied it.
+Her attorney argued before the Florida First District Court of Appeal that there was no evidence she was involved in the commission of the murder.
+In November 2020, the murder conviction was overturned, but the conspiracy to commit murder conviction was upheld including the 30-year sentence that accompanied it.

+In April 2021, Florida's Attorney General appealed the reversal of Denise's murder conviction to the state's Supreme Court.
+It cited conflicting precedent and state constitutional provisions.
+The court declined to hear the appeal.